mnlipp/kubernetes-experience/999_misc/bootloader/README.md

 [here](https://kowalski7cc.xyz/blog/systemd-boot-fedora-32/).
 They can be used for AlmaLinux with only small additions.

+*systemd-boot seems to have become part of the systemd package with 9.2 and does not have to be installed any more*

 Package `systemd-boot` for AlmaLinux is available from EPEL, install it first, then follow the steps described.
 After creating the directory `/efi` run `restorecon -R /efi`.